Aruna Shanbaug case: Allegations of familial abandonment

 As of 2011, Shanta had not visited Shanbaug in decades.
 "I used to go in the afternoons to see her and then come back home [to] work which became very difficult.
 Once my children got married, I couldn't go," she said.
-“I feel sorry for her, but what can I do?
+"I feel sorry for her, but what can I do?
 If I go now, they'll force me to bring her back.
 Where will I keep her?
-I live in someone else's house.”
-Contrary to KEM staff’s allegations of familial abandonment, Shanta’s children Mangala, Savitri and Vinayak said they looked after Shanbaug for more than twelve years after the attack.
+I live in someone else's house."
+Contrary to KEM staff's allegations of familial abandonment, Shanta's children Mangala, Savitri and Vinayak said they looked after Shanbaug for more than twelve years after the attack.
 According to Savitri, they did everything they could to take care of her.
-“I remember going to the hospital with tiffin boxes.
-We cleaned her up, washed her and did everything possible till the time we could,” she told Mid-Day.
+"I remember going to the hospital with tiffin boxes.
+We cleaned her up, washed her and did everything possible till the time we could," she told Mid-Day.
 The siblings moved to different parts of Mumbai after marriage, and visiting Shanbaug became difficult.
-“We lived far off and even our mother wasn’t well.
+"We lived far off and even our mother wasn't well.
 We also had our families to take care of, and it was possible to check on Aruna only occasionally.
 But we never abandoned her.
-We used to visit her once or twice a month,” Mangala said.
+We used to visit her once or twice a month," Mangala said.

-When a journalist contacted Balakrishna, Shanbaug’s eldest brother, he was informed that Balakrishna had stopped visiting KEM “because of fear of pressure to take his sister home."
+When a journalist contacted Balakrishna, Shanbaug's eldest brother, he was informed that Balakrishna had stopped visiting KEM "because of fear of pressure to take his sister home."
 Balakrishna died of cancer in 2013; he was living in Bengaluru at the time of his death.
-His daughter denies that that the family abandoned Shanbaug.
+His daughter denies that the family abandoned Shanbaug.
 She said her father visited KEM several times until a change in hospital management made it difficult to continue seeing Shanbaug.
-Balakrishna was preceded in death by Shanbaug’s second eldest brother, Govinda, based in Ratnagiri, and a third Sadananda, who worked in Honnavar.
+Balakrishna was preceded in death by Shanbaug's second eldest brother, Govinda, based in Ratnagiri, and a third Sadananda, who worked in Honnavar.